Your membership has expired

 Re-activate

-If you cook up big pots of soup or sauce, one of these stick blenders can be a game-changer
+If you cook a lot of soups or sauces, these stick blenders can be a game-changer

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-They’re not as powerful as full-sized blenders or as quick as personal blenders, but these handheld appliances are practical for whisking eggs, making shakes, blending soups, and stirring up sauces and salsas.
-Two other advantages: They take up little space (they fit in drawers) and can be relatively inexpensive.
-The models in our ratings range from about $30 to $200.
+Still, these handheld appliances are practical for tasks like making a small batch of whipped cream, blending soups, preparing salsas, or combining basil, pine nuts, and garlic for pesto.
+Two other advantages: They take up little space (they fit in a drawer) and can be relatively inexpensive.
+The models in our ratings range from about $30 to $165.

-“Immersion blenders are great for quick tasks, and unlike full-sized blenders, they keep splatter to a minimum, so cleanup is simple,” says Elias Arias, who leads CR’s blender testing.
+“Immersion blenders are great for quick tasks, and they keep splatter to a minimum, so cleanup is simple,” says Elias Arias, who leads CR’s blender testing.

-To use an immersion blender, submerge the blade directly into a pot, bowl, or other container, press a button, and adjust the speed as needed.
+To use an immersion blender, submerge the blade directly into a pot, bowl, or other container, press a button, and if the immersion blender has multiple speeds, adjust the speed as needed.

-Below, in alphabetical order, are the four best immersion blenders from our tests.
-CR members have access to full reviews and ratings of these, as well as reviews of immersion blenders from brands such as Blendtec, Breville, Cuisinart, GE, KitchenAid, Mueller, and Vitamix, in our comprehensive ratings.
+Below, in alphabetical order, are the three best immersion blenders from our tests.
+CR members have access to full ratings and reviews of these models, as well as ratings on immersion blenders from brands such as Blendtec, Breville, Cuisinart, GE, KitchenAid, Mueller, and Vitamix in our full immersion blender ratings.
 For advice on shopping for any type of blender, check our blender buying guide.

 Still undecided?